How Are Auto Insurance Premiums Calculated?

 Most companies consider the driving records of everyone driving your car or cars.
 Therefore, if you have a perfect driving record but your spouse has had violations or accidents, you may not qualify for the companies’ best rates.

-Fortunately, insurance companies don’t hold recent accidents or tickets against you forever.
+Fortunately, insurance companies don’t hold accidents or tickets against you forever.
 After three to five years, companies cancel penalties for previous accidents and tickets if you’ve been accident- or ticket-free.

 Many companies now offer further discounts if you allow them to install a tracking device in your car that measures how much you drive, how far, how fast, and whether you often do knuckleheaded things like suddenly accelerate, brake, or turn.
-Under these programs, everyone gets a discount (10 or 15 percent) for playing along; after six months of tracking, companies offer a bigger discount (on average, an additional 10 to 15 percent) for being safe—or nothing if you’re a maniac.
+Under these programs, everyone gets a discount (10 or 15 percent) for playing along; after three to six months of tracking, companies offer a bigger discount (on average, an additional 10 to 15 percent) for being safe—or nothing if you’re a maniac.
 Of course, in our world of Big Data and big data breaches, these potential discounts come with big-time privacy concerns.

 Age, Gender, and Marital Status